-The functions currently performed by EASA in relation to approvals for UK organisations designing aeronautical products and approvals for third country organisations would pass to the CAA.
+After 31 December 2020, functions currently performed by EASA in relation to approvals for UK organisations designing aeronautical products and approvals for third country organisations pass to the CAA.
 The CAA has been preparing to take on these responsibilities since the EU referendum.

-If no deal is agreed between the EU and the UK, organisations (Part 21 Subpart J) designing aeronautical products for the European market might need to take action to maximise continuity and stability for the aviation sector.
-The actions required would depend on individual circumstances and are a matter for each business and individual to consider.
-This page sets what you need to consider to prepare for such an eventuality.
+Organisations (Part 21 Subpart J) designing aeronautical products for the UK and European market might need to take action to maximise stability for the aviation sector.
+The actions required would depend on individual circumstances and are a matter for each business and individual.
+This page sets out what you need to consider.

-What information do I need to provide to the CAA to obtain this approval?
+UPDATE: What information do I need to provide to the CAA to obtain a UK 21J approval?

 Please see the application guidance on the CAA website.